 With a goal to achieve Good Environmental Status (GES) in Europe’s marine waters by 2020, this Directive presents a framework for EU Member States to manage human activities in the marine environment in a sustainable manner.
 The Directive also promotes integration of environmental considerations pertaining to the marine environment into relevant policy areas.
 Within this context, the MSFD is considered to be the environmental pillar of the Integrated Maritime Policy.

 The Directive calls for an ‘ecosystem-based approach’ whereby management of marine activities is driven by the prime intention to protect and preserve the marine environment with a view to attain Good Environmental Status (GES) in marine waters by 2020.
+Good Environmental Status is defined as: ‘the environmental status of marine waters where these provide ecologically diverse and dynamic oceans and seas which are clean, healthy and productive … and the use of the marine environment is at a level that is sustainable thus safeguarding the potential for use and activities by current and future generations'.
 Due to the transboundary nature of marine ecosystems, Good Environmental Status needs to be attained at a regional or sub-regional level thereby requiring coordination across countries within the same region or sub-region.

 Achieving GES requires Member States to follow a plan of action stipulated by the Directive as follows:

-• Determination of good environmental status, environmental targets and associated indicators by July 2012
+• Determination of good environmental status, and establishment of environmental targets and associated indicators by July 2012;

 • Implementation of a monitoring programme for ongoing assessment of GES and targets by July 2014;